GIVENALITY/membership/IMPERSONATION_FEATURE.md

 ## Overview

-The impersonation feature allows super admins to temporarily login as hotel managers to provide support, troubleshoot issues, or perform actions on behalf of hotel staff.
+The impersonation feature allows super admins to temporarily login as hotel admins and managers to provide support, troubleshoot issues, or perform actions on behalf of hotel staff.

 ## Features

 ### 1. Impersonation Capabilities
 - **Super Admin Only**: Only users with the `superadmin` role can impersonate other users
-- **Manager Impersonation**: Super admins can impersonate hotel managers (users with `manager` role)
+- **Admin & Manager Impersonation**: Super admins can impersonate hotel admins and managers (users with `admin` or `manager` role)
-- **Security**: Cannot impersonate other super admins
+- **Security**: Cannot impersonate other super admins or lower-level roles
 - **Session Management**: Maintains original super admin session data for easy return

 ### 2. Visual Indicators